 Equipment Requirements: Any brand CED, mounted holster, and two (2) cartridges.
 You can purchase CED items here.

 Prerequisites: MUST be a currently sworn New York State law enforcement officer.
 If you have recently completed seven-hours of DCJS/MPTC Article 35 training you must submit proof to be exempted from day one.
+If you have not completed A35 you will need to attend the day two of this training.

 The use of conducted energy devices (CED) in law enforcement has increased